 A few weeks ago, I was discouraged.
 I was running on caffeine and racing against a crazy deadline.
 A deadline I had set on myself, nonetheless.
 I felt like I was swimming against the current, or like a huge wave of discouragement.
 I was trying to “keep up with the Jones'” to make others happy.

 You see, I was in the process of switching my site from one platform (Blogger), where I was extremely limited about what I could do to another platform (WordPress) that I can do whatever I want because we control how things work.
 (Without getting all technical, we were switching to WordPress and were basically starting with a blank piece of paper.
 We, mainly my husband, had to build every.single.part. of this site.)
 I told myself I was going to have everything done and switched within two weeks!
+There were a lot of things to consider as well such as hidden costs and we had to look up resources similar to this website cost calculator to make sure we were on top of everything.
 While we were building the new site, only a handful of people knew we were working on it.
 I was afraid of making too many changes at once, and knew I couldn’t just stop posting deals to work on the new site.
 Since I hadn’t made enough money to hire someone to help me part-time so that I could focus solely on the new site, I was getting up around 4 AM each morning to work before the girls and my husband were awake.